 Students in good standing who do not enroll for two successive fall and spring terms must be readmitted to the College, which requires verification of student personal data and determination of applicable catalog requirements.
-Students previously dismissed from the College through disciplinary or academic suspension may be readmitted only with authorization from the Vice President for Student Affairs and/or the Vice President for Learning and Instruction as appropriate.
+Students previously dismissed from the College through disciplinary or academic suspension may be readmitted only with authorization from the Vice President for Student Affairs and/or the Executive Vice President as appropriate.